FACTS

 Why African Wild Dogs Are Endangered

 Wild dogs were once widely distributed throughout Sub-Saharan Africa.
-Today viable populations exist in only a few countries (as shown in red above; the yellow circle towards the top indicates probably extant).
+Today viable populations exist in only a few countries (as shown in red above; the yellow circle towards the top indicates probably existing).
 Habitat fragmentation and encroachment, persecution (conflict with livestock and game farmers), accidental deaths by snares set for game, speeding vehicles, and infectious diseases (rabies and distemper) are the main causes for their decline.

 Interesting Facts about Wild Dogs